 Indie or Traditional Publishing?

 Inevitably it has drawn an awful lot of criticism recently.
-A minute percentage of it is justified, but most is not.
+A minute percentage of it is justified, but most are not.

-I read recently where ebook sales far outweigh conventional paper books.
-Former readers of traditionally published books are now embracing ebooks, particularly in the United States.
+I read recently that eBook sales far outweigh conventional paper books.
+Former readers of traditionally published books are now embracing eBooks, particularly in the United States.
 Here in the United Kingdom prejudice still rules.
-As a consequence ebook sales lag behind.
+As a consequence eBook sales lag behind.

 From the point of view of a writer who has enthusiastically embraced the new way over the almost claustrophobic rigidity of so-called conventional publishing, I for one am happy to be considered an Indie.